eu-digital-identity-wallet/eudi-lib-jvm-openid4vp-kt/Module.md

 # Module OpenId4VP

-The `eudi-lib-jvm-openid4vp-kt` is a Kotlin library, targeting JVM, that supports the [OpenId4VP](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) protocol.
+`eudi-lib-jvm-openid4vp-kt` is a Kotlin library, targeting JVM, that supports the [OpenId4VP](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) protocol.
 In particular, the library focuses on the wallet's role using this protocol.